Kemonā: History

 The terms kemono and kemonā were coined in the 1990s, but due in part to the Pokémon doujinshi incident in 1999, in which an artist who drew an erotic doujinshi about Pokémon was arrested, no kemono-only conventions were held until the 2010s.
 This is in contrast to kemonomimi-only convention Mimiketto (みみけっと), which was first held in 2000.

 Some of kemonā's most representative conventions include Kemoket (けもケット), which was held in 2012 for the first time.
 As for events related to fursuits, Transfur (とらんすふぁ) has been held since 2005 under the title of "first transfur event in Japan" and its de facto successor Kemocon has been held since 2007.
-In a 2013 interview, Inokuchi stated, "Originally, there was not much of a direct connection between the community that gathered at doujinshi sales and the community that liked fursuits, but these events have made this cohesion visible, and a new kemono culture is emerging that integrates the both."
+In a 2013 interview, Inokuchi stated, "Originally, there was not much of a direct connection between the community that gathered at doujinshi sales and the community that liked fursuits, but these events have made this cohesion visible, and a new kemono culture is emerging that integrates them both."

-Although, the kemonā design features kawaii (cute in japanese) design depending of the kemonā design part feature.